alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 [^always-valid]: Vladimir Khorikov, [Always valid vs not always valid domain model](https://enterprisecraftsmanship.com/posts/always-valid-vs-not-always-valid-domain-model/).
 [^unused-result]: C# lets you ignore return values, so a `Result` can be silently dropped.
 Use a Roslyn analyzer to flag unused `Result`s.
 [^shortcircuit]: “Short-circuit” here: after the first failure, later steps aren’t called; the failure value just propagates.
+[^accumulation]: `Bind` is sequential and fail-fast.
+If you need to accumulate independent validation errors, prefer a `Validation<T>`/applicative (or a dedicated `Combine` API).
+If you have several first-class outcomes, a union/tagged type is often a better model than forcing “success vs error”.
+[^either]: Closest analogue in FP is usually `Either` (often Left=error, Right=success, but conventions vary).